skydoves/snitcher/docs/trace-global-exception.md

 # Tracing Global Exceptions

-You can trace the global exceptions by providing `exceptionHandler` lambd parameter.
+You can trace the global exceptions by providing `exceptionHandler` lambda parameter.
 This can be highly beneficial if you intend to gather and report exceptions to other platforms, such as [Firebase Crashlyrics](https://firebase.google.com/docs/crashlytics).

 ```kotlin
 Snitcher.install(